 You should work with an experienced child custody attorney to develop a comprehensive plan that will meet the judge’s approval.
 At a minimum, plans should cover the following:

 Child custody is complex and rife with emotional challenges.
 The best step you can take is to call Cohen Family Law.
 We can explore options such as mediation and how our team can make the process of determining custody less stressful for you and your child.
-To get started or to learn more, give us a call today.
+To get started or to learn more, contact us today.